 Problem and incident tickets

-Incident is used for occurrences of a problem that affects more than one person.
+Incident tickets are used for occurrences of a problem that affects more than one person.
 For example, if the wireless network in an office stops working, the problem will probably generate several support requests.
 Instead of handling each ticket separately, create one ticket describing the problem and set the type to Problem.
 Next, link the incident tickets to the problem ticket.
 When you solve the problem ticket, all of the linked incident tickets are solved too.

 Solving a ticket and understanding how it is closed